danioellay/gramcracker/README.md

 It is wrapped by the 'SolutionHandler.run_copris_solver' function, which calls either the scala or the aot version.
 It supports uniqueness checking, but not enumerating all solutions.

 ### Ben-Gurion University (bgu) solver (http://www.cs.bgu.ac.il/~benr/nonograms/)
-Version 1.02 of this solver is included in the 'solvers' directory.
+Version 1.02 of this solver written in Java is included in the 'solvers' directory.
 Similar to copris, we had success in using AOT compilation to make it considerably faster:

 > cd solvers